bitrise-io/devcenter/_articles/index.md

 and [Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) (CI/CD) Platform as a Service (PaaS) with a main focus on mobile app development (`iOS`, `Android`, `Xamarin`, ...).
 It is a collection of tools and services to help you with the development and automation of your software projects

-**Automate the testing and deployment of your apps with only a few clicks.**
+**Automate the testing and deployment of your apps with just a few clicks.**

 ## Run your builds on bitrise.io